steltenpower/PowerGists/animation.md

 With so-called Electronic Lab Notebooks you can enrich your writing with
 - anything from the web.
 Dynamic things too.
 - RUNNING CODE blocks.
-Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues in the same shared document doing their magic."
+Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues in the same shared document doing their magic.

+psst: Notebooks can be exported to stone tablet file format (also known as PDF).